Gear for Landscape, Astrophotography and Portraiture

 Nikon 50mm 1.8D

-Whether you are using this on a crop frame body (1.5X, giving an approximate FOV of 85mm, or directly on a full frame sensor), this is the cheapest and brightest lens you can own.
+Whether you are using this on a crop frame body (1.5X, giving an approximate FOV of 85mm, or directly on a full frame sensor), this is one of the cheapest and brightest lenses you can own.
 It has very interesting character for portraiture and has zero distortion.
 It has fast autofocus on any body that has a built in auto focus motor, it’s is ultra lightweight, and small enough to fit into almost any pocket with ease.
 I love the look that this little lens provides.
 If you look at my blog, you can see more about this lens and why, despite owning the latest and greatest, I still use it regularly.
+One of the major factors I implore people to consider it, is that it has zero distortion.
+None.
+This means subjects are not distorted in any way, straight lines remain so and we can shoot extremely creative, off axis compositions such as quad-framing with no consequences.

 Nikon 85mm 1.4D